Your Guide to Keratin Treatment Hair Products

 3. Diet supplements

 Taking keratin in the form of a dietary supplement supplies the hair follicles with the protein needed for healthy hair growth.
-A supplement will not have the same effect of repairing present hair cuticles, but it will promote the growth of strong, shiny hair.
+A supplement will not have the same effect of repairing present hair cuticles, but it will promote the growth of strong, shiny hair and improve hair texture.

 The product that will work best for you depends on your hair type and your hair concerns.
 Sometimes, a combination of the products can be used to maximise the benefit.